 Developing a New Human Rights Due Diligence Program

-In fiscal 2025, we intend to create a broader Human Rights Due Diligence Program to address any risks in our supply chain.
-Program elements will include:
+In fiscal 2025, we gathered input from internal stakeholders to develop a broader Human Rights Due Diligence Program to address supply chain risks, with a focus on forced labour and child labour.
+Program elements include:

-• Reviewing and updating policies and management systems if required
+- Reviewing and assessing policies and management systems

 As we improve our due diligence approach, we will also continue to strengthen existing supplier and purchasing initiatives that support human rights, including our work on sustainable palm oil, sustainable seafood and Fairtrade.
 Read more in Ethical & Sustainable Sourcing.